theakanksha/TestCases-mocha/README.md

 # Mocha Testing
-Test cases for project Outliers.It explains how to write test cases on Mocha for testing.
+Test cases for project Outliers.
+The file explains how to write test cases on Mocha for testing.